RAF Thorney Island: Fleet Air Arm Squadrons

-Post-war units
+Postwar units

 On 1 October 1946 254 Squadron at RAF Thorney Island was renumbered to No. 42 Squadron.
 Equipped with Bristol Beaufighter TF.10, it was a strike unit in RAF Coastal Command until disbanded on 15 October 1947.

 242 Operational Conversion Unit

 No 242 OCU, was posted to RAF Dishforth, received its Blackburn Beverley Flight in 1957.
 The OCU's instructors trained aircrew and ground staff in the flying and maintenance of the aircraft.
 In 1961, the unit moved to RAF Thorney Island, but the Beverley flight was disbanded in March 1967.
 A mistake in embroidery work resulted in a batch of Squadron badges bearing the title '242 Operational Conversation Unit'.